112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 -ol)y.i. etirig to, then criticize American news judgment ;
 not French vanity, The story of the maquis and FF 1 was "natitra!" news story .
-It's the kind of. : story tha t ins hit the front pages ever since there were wars - an d newspapels to report on them .
+It's the kind of. : story tha t ins hit the front pages ever since there were wars - and newspapels to report on them .
-AA for the role the FFI and the Maquis played _in the against Gei many, see the statements of Genera l Patton and General Patch, under question 77 , iv-i
+AA for the role the FFI and the Maquis played in the against Gei many, see the statements of Genera l Patton and General Patch, under question 77 , iv-i

 101 " -k
-rJ` S
+rJ S

 :e)tch